If you're a charity and want to find out more about the application process, our guide will provide the information you need.

 Charitable organisations will have to demonstrate they are of good financial standing, and demonstrate the delivery of effective projects for the benefit of householders.

-Local authorities and other organisations working directly with charities in relation to such projects can play a role in the scheme, however only their charitable partner will be able to submit an application and be responsible for the funding and project delivery.
+Local authorities and other organisations working directly with charities in relation to such projects can play a role in projects funded by the scheme, however only their charitable partner will be able to submit an application and be responsible for the funding and project delivery.

 Who is not eligible to apply?